King Henry VIII of England

 Fourth Wife: Anne of Cleves

 After Jane’s death, Henry’s ambassadors to other courts were instructed to make inquiries about a possible fourth bride.
 Henry remained a widower for over two years and his fourth marriage was to prove the shortest of his six marriages.
 Anne of Cleves was born in 1515 in Düsseldorf, now in Germany.
-The Duchy of Cleves was a state of the Holy Roman Empire and encompassed parts of present-day Germany and the Netherlands.
+The Duchy of Cleves was a state of the Holy Roman Empire, and encompassed parts of present-day Germany and the Netherlands.
 Anne was the daughter of Johann III, Duke of Cleves and Maria of Jülich-Berg.
-At the time of the marriage negotiations, Anne’s brother Wilhelm was the reigning duke.
+Anne’s brother Wilhelm was the reigning Duke of Cleves.
 After seeing Hans Holbein’s portrait of Anne (above) and being urged on by his chief minister Thomas Cromwell, Henry agreed to the marriage.

-When Henry met Anne, he said, “She is nothing so fair as she hath been reported,” and Henry urged Cromwell to find a legal way to avoid the marriage but, by this point, doing so was impossible.
-Henry turned on Cromwell as did Cromwell’s enemies and this led to his downfall.
+When Henry met Anne, he said, “She is nothing so fair as she hath been reported.”
+Henry urged Cromwell to find a legal way to avoid the marriage but, by this point, doing so was impossible.
+Henry turned on Cromwell as did Cromwell’s enemies, leading to his downfall.
 Thomas Cromwell was arrested, charged with treason and heresy, and executed on July 28, 1540.

 Anne was the longest surviving of all Henry VIII’s wives.
 She survived long enough to see the coronation of Henry’s daughter Mary I. Anne died on July 16, 1557, two months before her forty-second birthday, and was buried at Westminster Abbey.